revol-xut/german-computer-science-terms/README.md

-# german-computer-science-terms
+# german computer science terms

-A list of computer science terms in german
+A list of computer science terms in german if you are required to use german technical language.